-Faculty members are expected to maintain professional management of classroom activities at all times in accordance with the Faculty and Employee Handbooks.
+Faculty members are expected to maintain

+Check for catalog updates at www.uttc.edu professional management of classroom activities at all times in accordance with the Faculty and Employee Handbooks.
 As such, if a student demonstrates behavior that disrupts or interferes with other students, instructors reserve the right to ask the student to leave the classroom, contact Campus Security, request mediation by the Academic Department Chair or a Wellness Counselor, or file a formal complaint subject to a student disciplinary hearing.
 This applies to campusbased, hyflex, and online students.
 The complete Student Code of Conduct can be found in the UTTC Student Handbook.